First of All Martyrs, King of All Birds

 The King’s Daughters Home for Incurables

-I have been up and down this block hundreds of times driving, on the bus, on a bike, and on foot.
+On Broadway in Oakland, between 40th Street and MacArthur Boulevard: I have been up and down this block hundreds of times driving, on the bus, on a bike, and on foot.
 Late this afternoon, while waiting for a prescription to be filled at one of the Kaiser pharmacies nearby, I took The Dog for a walk.
 On our way back, just below 40th Street and on what you’d call more or less accurately the east side of Broadway, we crossed a driveway and I looked up.
 A spare and striking archway said “The King’s Daughters Home.”
 I went back to the car, grabbed my camera, left the dog, then walked back to the gate.
 The name alone suggests there’s a story there.

 The building, not pictured, is now owned by Kaiser and houses at least part of the organization’s psychiatric and counseling practice.
 What was it before?
-To me, “King’s Daughters” suggests what used to be called a lying-in (or maternity) hospital; maybe one for what used to be called young women in trouble.
+To me, “King’s Daughters” suggests what used to be called a lying-in or maternity hospital; maybe one for what used to be called young women in trouble.

 The actual history: The Broadway facility was indeed a hospital, designed by architect Julia Morgan (perhaps best known as the architect of William Randolph Hearst’s castle on the Central California coast).
 A gallery of the King’s Daughters Home pictures gives its completion date as 1912, so we’re on the eve of the centennial.
 What kind of hospital was it?